yeifer-co/fulcro_challenge/README.md

 b.
 Datomic - Is a distributed database that stores data as facts (Inmutable data).
 It is used to store the application data.

+## Datomic research

+In the context of Clojure and Datomic, there are different libraries and tools available for working with Datomic databases.
+Let's discuss the differences between `datascript/datascript`, `com.datomic/client-pro`, and `com.datomic/peer`.

+#### datascript/datascript:

+- **Type:** Datascript is an in-memory database written in ClojureScript that provides a Datalog query language.
+- **Use Case:** It's often used for front-end development where you need a client-side database with a query language similar to Datomic.
+- **Storage:** Datascript stores data in memory, making it suitable for client-side applications with smaller datasets.
+- **Query Language:** Datalog, a declarative query language similar to Datomic's.

+#### com.datomic/client-pro:

+- **Type:** The Datomic Client Pro library is part of Datomic Cloud, which is a cloud-based version of Datomic.
+- **Use Case:** It's used for building applications that interact with Datomic Cloud.
+Datomic Cloud is a fully managed service provided by Cognitect.
+- **Connection:** It connects to Datomic Cloud over the network, allowing you to interact with a Datomic database hosted in the cloud.
+- **Features:** It includes features like database functions, schema management, and transactions.

+#### com.datomic/peer:

+- **Type:** The Datomic Peer library is used for connecting to an on-premise Datomic database (Datomic on-prem).
+- **Use Case:** It's used when you want to connect to a Datomic database that you manage locally or on your own infrastructure.
+- **Connection:** It connects directly to the Datomic storage service, allowing you to interact with a Datomic database that can be hosted on your own infrastructure.
+- **Features:** It provides features for querying, transactions, and schema management similar to the client-pro library.

 ## Helpful links

 #### FULCRO Reading over fulcro